codelastnight/portfolio2/README.md

 ### License

-this repository has a limited copyrighted license, where my work is copyrighted but the code powering the website is available under certain conditions. see license for more detail
+this repository has a limited copyrighted license, where my personal work is copyrighted but the code powering the website is available under certain conditions. see license for more detail.